Twice-Baked Spuds Recipe

 - 1. Bake potatoes at 375° for 1 hour or until tender.
 Allow to cool.
 Place parsnips and garlic in a small saucepan; cover with water.
 Bring to a boil over medium heat.
 Reduce heat; cover and simmer for 20 minutes or until tender.
 Drain and mash.

 - 2. Cut a thin slice off the top of each potato; discard.
 Scoop out the pulp, leaving a thin shell.
-In a bowl, mash potato pulp with parsnips and garlic.
-Beat in next five ingredients, using a hand mixer.
+In a bowl, mash potato pulp with parsnips and garlic. eat in cream cheese, buttermilk, salt, pepper and hot pepper sauce, using a hand mixer.

 - 3. Stir in green onions.
 Spoon into the potato shells.
 Combine the Parmesan cheese and paprika; sprinkle over top.
 Place on a baking sheet.
 Bake, uncovered, at 375° for 20-30 minutes or until heated through.
 Yield: 2 servings.